CCPA Compliance ChecklistPublished February 25, 2020 by Sherry Jones • 5 min read

-- Do you refrain from discriminating against consumers who make requests regarding their data by, for example, charging them more for products or services?
+- Do you refrain from discriminating against consumers who make requests regarding their data by, for example, charging them a different price for products or services?

 - You may, however, offer financial incentives to customers in exchange for their permission to collect and sell their information.

 Section 1798.130: Business obligations to consumers: Data access

 - Does your business provide at least two ways for consumers to request access to or deletion of their data?
 These may include

 - A toll-free phone number

 - A website address (with a way to contact you)

 - Do you verify and respond to access requests within 45 days?